 Dr. John Carlyle MacWilliam was born in Parry Sound, Ontario on the 13th of June 1914.
 His parents were John MacWilliam and the former Sarah McLachlan.
 He had a brother named Douglas.
 His family moved to London, when he was a child and he was educated in local schools.

 He married Doris Truan, a registered nurse who had graduated from the Public General Hospital School of Nursing in 1942.
-She was born in Wallaceburg, Ontario on the 21st of February, 1921 the daughter of James Truan and the former Pearl Innis.
-She had an older brother, Donald and a sister named Jean.
+Mrs. MacWilliam was born in Wallaceburg on the 21st of February, 1921 the daughter of James Truan and the former Pearl Innis.
+She had an older brother named Donald and a sister named Jean.

-Dr. and Mrs. MacWilliam were the parents of two daughters, Elizabeth and Heather.
-He retired after practicing medicine for over 45 years.
-Dr. MacWilliam enjoyed golfing and boating.
+Dr. and Mrs. MacWilliam resided at 243 Wellington Street West (in Chatham).
+He retired in 1984 after practicing medicine for over 45 years.
+Dr. MacWilliam enjoyed boating and playing golfing.

-Mrs. MacWilliam died on the 23rd of February, 1999.
+Mrs. MacWilliam died at the Chatham-Kent Health Alliance on the 23rd of February, 1999.
 Dr. MacWilliam died on the 9th of December, 2006 at the age of 92 in London, Ontario.
-They are both buried at the Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. MacWilliam are buried at the Maple Leaf Cemetery in Chatham.